davidmbedford/testingheroku/README.md

 I edited only one line of code in App.js.
 I added JSX to make clear this was a reactapp from my machine.
 No other files were touched.

+__Updates__:
+On 08.22.2020, at approx. 4:55pm, this app failed to serve to heroku.
+Given it is a vanilla (create) react app, this confirms my *hypothesis*: there is an issue with react's (esp. react-scripts') most recent updates.

 ... ... ... ... ...

 ## Available Scripts